Charles River Laboratories (CRL)

 Working capital turnover = Revenue (ttm) ÷ (Total current assets – Total current liabilities)

-The working capital turnover ratio for Charles River Laboratories fluctuated over the past few quarters.
-The ratio indicates how efficiently the company is utilizing its working capital to generate sales revenue.
-Higher ratios are generally preferable as they suggest that the company is effectively using its current assets to support its sales activity.
+The working capital turnover ratio of Charles River Laboratories has shown fluctuations over the past few years.
+The ratio measures how efficiently the company is using its working capital to generate sales revenue.
+A higher turnover ratio indicates better efficiency in managing working capital.

 Peer comparison